 - Medical treatment under the hospitals approved by Chief Commissioner of IT

 If these are being followed, the medical reimbursement of up to Rs.
-15,000/- will not be considered as taxable allowance.
+15,000/- will not be considered a taxable allowance.

 The medical allowance tax exemption limit is set at Rs.
 15,000/- per annum.
-Employees who are receiving this allowance need not to pay any tax on medical benefits up to Rs.
+Employees who are receiving this allowance need not pay any tax on medical benefits up to Rs.
 15, 000/- in an assessment year.
 Each employee will receive Rs.
 1250/- per month as a medical benefit whether they need it or not.
-On the other, for reimbursement he/she needs to submit the hospital bills before time of ITR file.
-If he/she doesn’t do so, 30% of the limit will be recorded as taxable amount.
+On the other, for reimbursement, he/she needs to submit the hospital bills before the time of the ITR file.
+If he/she doesn’t do so, 30% of the limit will be recorded as the taxable amount.

 Pensioners are also eligible for the medical allowance.
-In 2016, the 7th CPC has declared the increased amount of medical allowance for the pensioners.
-The retirees who don’t fall under the area of central government health scheme, will get Rs.
+In 2016, the 7th CPC has declared an increased amount of medical allowance for the pensioners.
+The retirees who don’t fall under the area of central government health scheme will get Rs.
 500/- as medical allowance for their regular OPD/IPD checkups.
-People who don’t need to get hospitalised but are required to visit the doctor every month with now get a revised allowance i.e. Rs.
+People who don’t need to get hospitalized but are required to visit the doctor every month now get a revised allowance i.e. Rs.
 500/- which is more than the previous rate Rs.
 300/-.

 Retired railway and central government employee

-According to the regulations retired railway and central government employees and their family members can avail medical treatment from central government health scheme.
-Even if they didn’t take any facility during their service they still can take the facility form the CGHS hospitals.
-Those who do not live within the CGHS area can also take the facility by registering themselves in near CGHS centre.
+According to the regulations, retired railway and central government employees and their family members can avail medical treatment from the central government health scheme.
+Even if they didn’t take any facility during their service they still can take the facility from the CGHS hospitals.
+Those who do not live within the CGHS area can also take the facility by registering themselves near the CGHS center.

 Medical Allowance – at a glance